BradWhittington/thinkbetter.co.za/src/site/index.md

 ## Some of our thoughts

-We try to jot down out thinking and ideas on a regular basis
+We try to jot down our thinking and ideas on a regular basis

 <ul class="listing">
 {%- for page in collections.post -%}